ARCO-Lab/WELLWebsite/README.md

 TODO:
 start with everything checked when page loads, then allow user to change (default date range being the last week)

-graphs mimic wqlive graph template

 make modal not recall but open existing one on bigger scale (Wait for graphs to be finished)

-fix download have header have units database in est while frontend in utc

 **AI Analysis of correlations between metrics in graphs?**